Get free heat pump quotes

 Closed radiator valves or blocked air filters

-If you have an air—or ground-source heat pump, your radiators could be in trouble.
+If you have an air or ground-source heat pump, your radiators could be in trouble.
 Ensure that the control valves (usually on one side of the radiator) are open.

 For those who have an air-to-air heat pump, check the air filters in your ducts.
-Dirty air filters could block hot air from entering the home.
+Dirty air filters can block hot air from entering the home.
 You can clean them using the recommended method.
 Physical blockages inside your home, such as furnishings blocking vents and registers, may also exist.

 Loss of electrical supply to the heat pump